 If barking dogs are a problem, we suggest the neighborly approach as a good place to start.
 Perhaps the dog's owner isn't aware that the dog is a problem to others, and the solution might be as simple as asking the owner to bring the dog inside during the hours when you are trying to sleep.
 It's surprising how often people are willing to cooperate when they become aware that their pet is keeping someone else awake.

-If the neighborly approach fails call the Elbert County Communications Center at 303-621-2030 and ask for an Animal Control Deputy to contact you.
+If the neighborly approach fails call the Elbert County Dispatch Center at 303-621-2027 #1 and ask for a Deputy to contact you.

 Your name, address and phone